 An applicant must have:

-Current tuition at York College of Pennsylvania is greater than $8,300 per semester, plus an additional $110 per respiratory credit to defray the additional costs of the clinical portions of the program.
+York College of Pennsylvania lists the current tuition for complete program and differential costs.
 Summer coursework and expenses are also required.
-Students should be prepared for expenses in addition to those identified as tuition, such as student fees and room and board (current costs are over $5,000 per semester).
 Other expenses will include, but are not limited to: uniforms and lab coat, stethoscope, textbooks, self-assessment exams, medical insurance, preclinical medical evaluations. background checks and memberships in professional organizations.